-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Liquidity Risk/ Interest Risk/ Foreign Currency Risk The Board oversees fund management.
+the company.
+Risk Assessment Risk Management and Control Risk Exposure (Monitoring and Measurement (Structures, Procedures, Actions Process) Taken) Liquidity Risk/ Interest Risk/ Foreign Currency Risk The Board oversees fund management.
 Monitors and controls risk exposure.
 Assesses the stability of financing/investing institution that we will place our excess cash Assess day-to-day, week-to-week and 30 days fund requirements.
 Monitor the availability of funds based on the requirements of the Company.
 Invest the excess funds in a reputable institution at low risk.
 Closely monitor the debt portfolio and foreign currency denominated asset and liability.
 Credit Risk The Board through the credit committee assesses the capability of buyer to pay.
 The credit committee will evaluate buyer if it is capable to pay in accordance with the Company's terms of payment.
 Established accreditation with different banks that will provide bank loan to our buyers.
 Delay in government approvals, licenses and permits may affect the target completion of each project.
 The Board monitors that the company secures all government approvals for permits and licenses.
 Oversees that the company follow all government regulations.
-The group closely monitor the approval of government permits and licenses and continuously comply to all government regulations in order for us to have no delays in securing government permits.
+The Group closely monitors the approval of government permits and licenses and continuously comply to all government regulations in order for us to have no delays in securing government permits.